Special Opportunities Fund Fact Sheet

 The fund is subject to investment style risk which depends where the fund is primarily invested.
 An investment in growth stocks may be particularly sensitive to market conditions while value stocks may be undervalued for longer than anticipated.
 The fund may invest in foreign securities subject to risks such as currency volatility, political and social instability or small capitalization companies subject to greater volatility and less liquidity due to limited resources or product lines.
 The fund may engage in writing covered call options.
 By selling covered call options, the fund limits its opportunity to profit from an increase in the price of the underlying stock above the exercise price, but continues to bear the risk of a decline in the stock.
 While the fund receives premiums for writing the call options, the price it realizes from the exercise of an option could be substantially below a stock's current market price.

-*The Administrator has contractually agreed to waive its administrative fees, pay Fund operating expenses, and/or reimburse the Fund to keep R6 shares Net Expense Ratio to 0.77% from February 1, 2019 through January 31, 2020.
+The Fund Administrator, Sterling Capital Management LLC, has contractually agreed to waive its administrative fees, pay Fund operating expenses, and/or reimburse the Fund .08% of the Class R6 average daily net assets for the period February 1, 2021 through January 31, 2022.
 Performance would have been lower without limitations in effect.

 Past performance does not guarantee future results.
 The performance data quoted represents past performance and current returns may be lower or higher.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than the original cost.
 To obtain performance information current to the most recent month end, please visit the performance summary.

 The performance of the Special Opportunities Fund reflects the deduction of fees for value-added services associated with a mutual fund, such as investment management and fund accounting fees.
 The inception date for Class A Shares is 06/02/2003.
 The inception date for Class C Shares is 06/02/2003.
 The inception date for Class Inst'l Shares is 06/02/2003.
-The inception date for Class R Shares is 02/01/2010.
 The inception date for Class R6 Shares is 02/01/2018.
-Performance for Class R Shares for periods prior to inception is based on the performance of the Institutional Shares of the Fund.
 The performance shown reflects the reinvestment of all dividend and capital gains distributions.

 Allocations are based on the current weight to funds in the cited Sector.
 The composition of the fund's holdings is subject to change.